dlasky/grunt-hogan-static/README.md

 _a word of caution: this string is still subject to grunt templating so usage of <% %> is strongly discouraged_

+#### options.outputExt
+Type: `String`
+Default value: `''`

+A String value that overrides the template file's extension for output when the output is specified as a directory.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).